 What am I trying to get at?
 It’s evident from this that QB is the weakest position on the team, so bad that they’ve actually cost the team 1.55 wins.
 And by the way if you think Alex Smith is the answer, his WPA last year was 0.60 and this year 0.89.
 No thanks.

-- Broncos-Chiefs odds: Kansas City is a slight underdog at Arrowhead - Arrowhead Pride (blog)
+- Should the Kansas City Chiefs extend Sean Smith? - Arrowhead Pride (blog)

 - Top 5 Headlines 1/28: Justin Houston Believes Chiefs can Win Super Bowl with ... - KCChiefs.com

 - Don't Expect Splashy Offseason Moves from the Kansas City Chiefs - Bleacher Report